Watershed (broadcasting): Previous system

+Subscription television has always used the current system.

 Peru

 Peru has adult time from 22:00 to 6:00.
 During the rest of the time, nevertheless, some +14 programming signs may be posted on the screen.
 As of 2015, there have been complaints that adult time is not enforced (either from the TV channels or the authorities) since some programs such as Combate, Esto es Guerra, Amor Amor Amor and Al fondo hay sitio have broadcast violence, or sexually suggestive material, during "unrestricted" time.

 Poland

 In Poland, the Czas chroniony ("Protected time") rules specify that programmes with a "12" rating or higher are not allowed to be aired during scheduling blocks intended for children, programmes with a "16" rating are not allowed to be aired before 20:00 on mainstream channels, and programmes with an "18" rating may not be aired before 23:00 on mainstream channels.